May 9, 2019

 When you have multiple job offers and are determining which job to take, think back to what you were looking for in the first place.
 Here are some X factors you should take into consideration when deciding between multiple offers.

 What do your growth potential and career path look like at each of the companies?
 When moving jobs, it is essential to be strategic and match them up to your long-term career plans, if that is to be a Manager/Executive, a high performing individual contributor, or certain experience to launch your own business someday.
 The money might not be worth it if there is no room to grow and in 12-18 months you are unsatisfied.

 It is important here to do your research and find out all that you can about the companies you are deciding between.
 Most people spend 40+ hours a week at their job, and they need to feel empowered and enjoy where they work.
 No amount of dollar figure can change that.
 Find out if the companies mission and values match up to your philosophies and goals.
 Is this the business and leaders you trust with your career?

 Sometimes this will come down to how you remember the interview process, that gut feeling you get about the company.
 When you walked out of that last interview, did you feel that you could do that day in and day out?
 Remember you can negotiate your salary, but you are not able to negotiate company culture.

-Commute times are a big one to take in consideration in big cities like New York, how much time you spend on getting to and from work?
+Commute times are a big one to take into consideration in big cities like New York, how much time you spend getting to and from work?
 Is this doable day in and day out?
 Also, is there a work from home policy or flexibility to work anywhere?

-In today’s every changing gig economy, many employers are allowing more and more work from home professionals.
+In today's ever-changing gig economy, many employers are allowing more and more work from home professionals.
 While this may be great for some, others still prefer an office, all these things and more need to be considered as they take away time from family and friends.